Researchers Find Critical Vulnerabilities in AMD's Ryzen and EPYC Processors, But They Gave the Chipmaker Only 24 Hours Before Making the Findings Public - Slashdot

 in a vm need to get to the base os to flash unless some how that hardware was mapped to the VM

-They shortened AMD stocks (Score:1)
+They shortened AMD stocks (Score:2)

 From reddit.com: [reddit.com]